solidi/writing/31-deconstructing-my-reading-habits.md

 ![My current process in which I read and consume books.](images/31-08.png)

-My motivation to read is to develop a purposeful skill set and to give back content — a creative exhaust as described by Brad Frost.
-Your reasons may be very different from mine.
+My reading motivation is to develop a purposeful skill set and to give back content — a creative exhaust as described by Brad Frost.
+Your reasons may be different from mine.
 What works for you?

 ---